-It’s like seating a lefty next to a righty at Thanksgiving dinner.
+It’s like seating a left-hander next to a righty at Thanksgiving dinner.
 There will be jostling.
+Or jousting.
 If you’re a lefty, you already know to fix that mess before the elbow wars begin: pair up correctly.

 Good type designers go to great lengths to make their letters fit together gracefully, and that includes the punctuation.
 But all that design effort presumes the letters are in the same style.
-Opening quotation marks it italics ootch over to the right a bit because they presume the next letter will be leaning to the right as well, and they want to nestle up close.
-Closing quotation marks do the same, because the letter preceding them is leaning into their personal space, so they lean away with it.
+Opening quotation marks that are in italics ootch over to the right a bit because they presume the next letter will be leaning to the right as well, and they want to nestle up close.
+Closing quotation marks do the same, because the letter preceding them is leaning into their personal space, so they lean away from it.
 With quality fonts, the fit is a beautiful thing to see.

 So the short answer is “Yes!”
 As opposed to “Yes!”
 (See what I did there?
 See that italic exclamation point topple into the unitalicized quotation mark?)
 Any punctuation attached to a word should be of the same style.